-- In the first post, discussing pros and cons of distinct memory layouts as well as memory pools for asynchronous memory allocation to enable zero-copy functionality.
+- In the first post, discusses the pros and cons of distinct memory layouts as well as memory pools for asynchronous memory allocation to enable zero-copy functionality.

 - In this post, we highlight bottlenecks occurring during data loading/transfers and how to mitigate them using Remote Direct Memory Access (RDMA) technology.

 - In the third post, we dive into the implementation of an end-to-end pipeline demonstrating the discussed techniques for optimal data transfer across data science frameworks.

 To learn more on framework interoperability, check out our presentation at the NVIDIA GTC 2021 Conference.

 Data loading bottleneck

 Thus far, we have worked on the assumption that the data is already loaded in memory and that a single GPU is used.
 This section highlights a few bottlenecks that might occur when loading your dataset from storage to device memory or when transferring data between two GPUs using either a single node or multiple nodes setting.
 We then discuss how to overcome them.

 In a traditional workflow (Figure 1), when a dataset is loaded from storage to GPU memory, the data will be copied from the disk to the GPU memory using the CPU and the PCIe bus.
 Loading the data requires at least two copies of the data.
 The first one happens when transferring the data from the storage to the host memory (CPU RAM).
 The second copy of the data occurs when transferring the data from the host memory to the device memory (GPU VRAM).